 Some argue that eggs poached at a higher temperature yield a tougher white.
 While that might be true, I don’t think it’s something you’d ever notice unless you tasted them side by side.
 I mean, who are you trying to impress?

-Many poached egg aficionados decline the use of vinegar, and instead, they place the raw eggs one at a time into a small strainer, and allow the watery part of the egg white to pass through the strainer.
-They discard this part of the egg, and put only the firm white and yolk into the pot.
+In recent years, many chefs and egg poaching aficionados have been shunning the use of vinegar in the poaching liquid, saying that vinegar makes the whites tough and leaves a vinegary flavor on the eggs.
+Instead, they place the raw eggs one at a time into a small strainer, and allow the watery part of the egg white to pass through the strainer.
+They discard the loose whites, and put only the firm white and yolk into the pot.

 All that being said, using the strainer method will produce the best poach.
 So, if you want the most perfect eggs, and you have a personal assistant to wash all your dishes, strain your heart out.